 All grades in this course are earned throughout the semester, not negotiated individually at the end of the semester.
 Do not request a grade adjustment based on work other than what is described in this syllabus.
-Grading is based on mastery of the course material, as determined from the following:
+Grading is based on mastery of the course material, as determined from the following instruments only:

-1st exam (2/3)

-2nd exam (3/17)

-3rd exam (4/21)

-60 points, 20% of final grade

-61 points, 20% of final grade

-62 points, 20% of final grade

-63 points, 20% of final grade

-64 points, 5% of final grade

-65 points, 5% of final grade

-66 points, 20% of final grade

-67 points, 20% of final grade

-68 points, 20% of final grade

-69 points, 20% of final grade

-60 points, 20% of final grade

-Total: 300 points
+1st exam $(2/2)$ 60 points, 20% of final grade 2nd exam (3/15) 60 points, 20% of final grade 3rd exam (4/19) 60 points, 20% of final grade Workbook exercises/lab assignments: 60 points, 20% of final grade Lab attendance and participation: 45 points, 15% of final grade Lecture activities participation: 15 points, 5% of final grade Total: 300 points